William Bryan Peet 1897-1945

 William served in WW1 in the Royal Navy and Marines, Service no J40649 from May 1915 until he was invalided out in May 1920 suffering with neurasthenia.
 He served aboard HMS Ganges, Superb, Pembroke, Astraea, Actaeon and aboard HMS Superb during the Battle of Jutland.
 He is described in his service records as 5ft 4in tall with blue eyes and light brown hair.
 On 27th May 1920 he is recorded as being in receipt of a pension, living at 27 Lomas Street, Nottingham and by 1923 he was employed at Saxondale Hospital as a Male Nurse.

 His marriage to Edith Annie Meredith took place in Radcliffe on Trent in 1932 and they had 3 children, Mary Elizabeth born 7th February 1933, Michael Edward born 5th July 1934 and Janetta born 12th November 1941.
-In 1939 the family were living on Henson Lane.
+In 1939 the family were living at 11 Henson Lane.

 In WW2 he served as a Private in Royal Army Medical Corps, Service number 7354565.
 He died on 26th August 1945 in the staff sick bay at Saxondale Hospital, where he was employed as a male nurse,.
 The heart disease and hypertension which were recorded on his death certificate must have been resulted from his war service and therefore he was commemorated by a Commonwealth War Grave in Radcliffe cemetery and on Radcliffe on Trent War Memorial.